ManticoreGamesInc/platform-documentation/src/api/player.md

 ### `isVisibleToSelf`

 It's possible to hide the player's model from the player controlling it.
 This can be especially useful for first-person games.
-Note that this can only be set by scripts running in the client context!
+Note that this can only be set by scripts running in the client context.

 ```lua
 -- The player can no longer see their own model.
 Other players' ability